- Kim Possible:

 - A better example of nanotechnology in the series could be the Hephaestus Project, a sort of living metal capable of repairing, modifying, and increasing in size when given the proper commands.
-Drakken used this technology in The Movie to create an army of robots disguised as toys.
+Drakken used this technology in Kim Possible Movie: So the Drama to create an army of robots disguised as toys.

 The nanites have symbiotic relationship with the protagonist: if they go offline, he dies.
 Surprisingly not played for a plot point as often as one might think so much as an occasional inconvenience... until the show's entire third season, where the government forces the agency to disband after terrorists steal the generator and nearly wipe out the UN with it.
 It is implied that the main character is living on borrowed time without the full-size power generator, and that he will die in the near future with only the portable model to fall back on.
 Whenever he powers up, he's burning off said time.
 Nice Job Killing Yourself, Hero?

 - In the Gargoyles episode "Walkabout", villain turned good guy Dingo acquires a living suit made of nanomachines, after helping the Gargoyles convince said nanomachines not to eat Australia.